superterran/adobe-digest/CONTRIBUTING.md

-# Contributing to Adobe Security Digest
+# Contributing to Adobe Digest

-Thank you for your interest in contributing to Adobe Security Digest!
+Thank you for your interest in contributing to Adobe Digest!
 This document provides guidelines and information for contributors.

 ## Code of Conduct